heispv/projects/README.md

 # Projects
-Below you will find the projects that I have written during my studies on ML
+Listed below are a number of projects that I have completed as part of my studies in machine learning.
+These projects showcase my skills and knowledge in this field.

 ## Table of Contents